 During the Summer Springboard @ Duke program, you'll live in Duke’s West Campus.
 This is the campus most often identified with the University.
 The famous Duke Chapel sits at the center of West Campus and its gothic-inspired buildings.
 Residential quads, academic buildings, athletic facilities, research facilities, and graduate and professional schools make up the geography of West Campus.

-Just like a college student, you will share a dorm room with roommates, and use a common bathroom.
-You will live surrounded by Collegiate Gothic style architecture found in most Duke buildings.
-Rooms contain an extra-long twin size bed, desks, drawers, overhead light and a closet.
-Floors are gender-segregated and housing is assigned based on our housing survey, student age and geographic diversity.
+Just like a college student at Duke, students share a dorm room with roommates and use a common bathroom.
+Floors are gender-segregated and rooms contain an extra-long twin size bed, desks, drawers, mirror and a closet.

 Your Resident Advisor (RA) will live on your hall to create a community, provide support, plan activities and help you get the most out of your stay at Duke.
 Other members of the Summer Springboard staff also live on campus and are available to support students and tackle emergencies, 24 hours a day.

 All dormitories have 24-hour security and uses electronic keys to enter each building and dorm room.
 Duke security is on 24-hour patrol and available to any student that may need assistance during the Northwestern summer program for high school students.

 Your dormitory is part of a complex of buildings around a courtyard.
 Each building has laundry facilities, lounges and high speed wireless internet throughout.

 Duke University is committed to providing a healthy, smoke-free environment for students, faculty and staff.
 Accordingly, no smoking is permitted in student rooms or inside buildings, including lounges and balconies.